UK Trade Tariff: duty suspensions and autonomous tariff quotas

 ATQ for raw cane sugar

-The previous government implemented an Autonomous Tariff Quota (ATQ) on raw cane sugar on 1 January 2021 following its departure from the EU.
-Following a subsequent review of all UK ATQs in 2021, the volume level of this ATQ was maintained at 260,000 tonnes.
+The previous government implemented an autonomous tariff quota (ATQ) on raw cane sugar on 1 January 2021 following its departure from the EU.
+Following a subsequent review of all UK ATQs in 2021, we maintained the volume level of this ATQ at 260,000 tonnes.

-Consideration of the raw cane sugar ATQ volume for 2023
+Access the previous consideration of the raw cane sugar ATQ volume in 2023 (ODT 9 KB).

 UK Global Tariff